Lisa Rinna Opens Up About Her Father’s End-of-Life Choice and Mother’s Serial Killer Attack

 “He was in pain.
 He was done,” Lisa said on the podcast.
 “He followed all the protocols.
 Two doctors had to sign off.
 He had to pick up the medication himself.
 He had to take it himself.
 It was very structured.”

-When the time came, Lisa and her half-sister were there.
-They played Frank Sinatra as sunlight streamed through the window.
+When the time came, they played Frank Sinatra as sunlight streamed through the window.
 He mixed the medication with orange juice and drank it.
-Within 45 minutes, he peacefully fell asleep with his daughters by his side.
+Within 45 minutes, he peacefully fell asleep with his daughter by his side.

 Lisa described the experience as “humane.”
 There was no pain, no panic, just a man departing on his own terms.